Crane Hill Masonic Lodge

-The Crane Hill Masonic Lodge is a historical Masonic building in Crane Hill, Alabama.
+The Crane Hill Masonic Lodge is a historical Masonic building in Crane Hill, Alabama, United States.
 Built in 1904, it is listed on the National Register of Historic Places.

-Built as a meeting hall for "Crane Hill Masonic Lodge #554", it has also housed a school.
+Built as a meeting hall for Crane Hill Masonic Lodge #554, it has also housed a school.

 The building is a "free standing gable front" structure.
 It was historically used as a meeting hall, as a school, as a multiple dwelling, and as a department store.

 The building was listed on the Alabama Register of Landmarks and Heritage in February 1999.
 It was listed on the National Register of Historic Places in 2001.
 It is currently used as a Masonic hall.